kineticstoolkit/kineticstoolkit_doc/src/timeseries_data_management.md

 merged.plot(legend=False)
 ```

-Using [ktk.TimeSeries.merge](api/ktk.TimeSeries.merge.rst) has several other benefits, such as merging events, information, and even resample TimeSeries that may have been recorded at different sampling rates.
+Using {{ktk_timeseries_merge}} has several other benefits, such as merging events, information, and even resample TimeSeries that may have been recorded at different sampling rates.